 Understanding Coca-Cola's Unusual Options Activity

-On Monday, shares of Coca-Cola (NYSE:KO) saw unusual options activity.
-After the option alert, the stock price moved down to $55.29.
+Coca-Cola (NYSE:KO) shares experienced unusual options activity on Monday.
+The stock price moved down to $56.97 following the option alert.

 - Sentiment: BEARISH